marmal88/marmal88.github.io/_posts/2025-10-29-git-plugins.md

   - git
 ---

-So I've recently added 3 new plugins to my git workflow on vim.
+So I've recently added 4 new plugins to my git workflow on vim.

 - Gitsigns - for highlighting changes in texts and to offer a view of file changes
 - Neogit - for git workflow
 - DiffView - for handling merge changes
+- Lazygit - integrated UI for more complicated git workflows

 I thought these plugins made working with git more intuitive on the terminal.